Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 #### Duplicating Input and Output Buffers

-For using IDCT kernel, three buffers to input data, input IDCT co-efficients, and output data are required.
+For using IDCT kernel three buffers are required one each for:
+-input data
+-input IDCT co-efficients,
+-and output data.

-To design on the host side such that different operations can overlap, duplicate buffers for all inputs and outputs, which the kernel needs to process per call, are needed.
+Since the host side is designed to make sure different operations can overlap, duplicate buffers for all inputs and outputs, which the kernel needs to process per call, are needed.
 The host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity.
 Essentially, it defines how many buffers for storing different inputs or outputs for multiple kernel calls are needed.
-The host application is written such that this parameter can be passed to host application at command line as argument.
+The host application is written such that this parameter can be passed to host application as commandline argument.

- - **maxScheduledBatches = 1:**  Setting its value to 1 means that one buffer each is used for storing only one input and one output block.
+ - **maxScheduledBatches = 1:**  Setting its value to 1 means that one buffer each is used for storing input and output blocks.
 Therefore multiple memory movement commands and kernel enqueues at the same time cannot be issued.
 So as such no overlapping of transactions can happen from the host side.
 So write to device, kernel execution and read back from device all happen sequentially.

   - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means that there are duplicate resources (multiple set of input and output buffers) and can potentially enable overlapping transactions from host side.